unexpectedpanda/retool/readme.md

 ###### Superset exclusions

-* Fighting games are excluded from supersets.
-There's so much rebalancing between their editions, and such strong preferences for different versions, it's worth keeping them all.
+* Fighting games that have received rebalancing are excluded from supersets.
+  There's such strong preferences for different versions, it's worth keeping them all.
+This means _Virtua Fighter Remix_ on Saturn is a superset, as it's just a bug fixed, visually enhanced version of _Virtua Fighter_.
+  _Street Fighter II: Champion Edition_ on the other hand is not a superset of _Street Fighter II_, as in addition to the new playable characters, the gameplay has changed due to rebalancing.
-* Even though it's incredibly Anglo-centric, if a superset of an English-speaking title doesn't exist in a Redump dat yet, the standard English title won't get demoted under, say, the German version of the superset title.
+* It's incredibly Anglo-centric, but if a superset of an English-speaking title doesn't exist in a Redump dat yet, the standard English title won't get demoted under, say, the German version of the superset title.

 ## How it works
 There are multiple stages for determining which title is a parent, and which is